Caleb-Hill/splinter-docs/docs/0.6/howto/using_circuit_templates.md

 This template can be specified using the `template` option of the `propose` command.
 The template arguments are set using the corresponding `template-arg` option.
 If any required arguments are not set, the circuit proposal will not be created and an error will be returned specifying the missing argument.
+Template args are not case sensitive and are converted to all lowercase.
 While the circuit template will complete the circuit proposal based on its rules and arguments, any custom-set arguments using the `propose` command’s other options will take precedence over the default template values.
 Any additional information